 We are evaluating OpenWP from an industrial application (Amibe), used by the European aerospace company EADS.
-Amibe is the mesher module of jCAE1.
+Amibe is the mesher module of jCAE 1.
 Amibe generates a mesh from a CAD geometry in three steps.
 It first creates edges between every patch of the CAD (mesh in one dimension), then generates a surface mesh for every unfolded patch (mesh in two dimensions) and finally adds the third dimension to the mesh by projecting the 2D mesh into the original CAD surfaces.
 The first and third operation cannot be distributed.
-However the second step can easily be distributed following a master/worker approach, transferring the mesh1d results to every computing node and launching the distributed execution of the patches.